mokagio/mokacoding/metallo/src/posts/2016-07-26-why-implicitly-unwrapping-swift-optionals-is-dangerous.md

 <del>Implicitly unwrapping</del> Force unwrap gives you the power to treat
 optional values as actual values, but from great powers come great responsibilities.
 You need to be 100% sure that the value you
-<del>implicitly</del> force unwrapped will never be nil, or you're app will
+<del>implicitly</del> force unwrapped will never be nil, or your app will
-crash, and you're users will be unhappy.
+crash, and your users will be unhappy.

 Personally I prefer to spend that little extra time to write code to handle nullability and make my app more robust.
 I don't trust my assumptions, and I